jeremyfelt/Automatic-Featured-Image-Posts/readme.txt

 *  I solved my use case, so I'm looking for ideas from you.
 What options do you want to configure?

+= Why is the Last Updated date in the repository so non updated? =

+*  I don't know, but I'm updating the readme file again just to see if it bumps it up. :)

 == Screenshots ==

 1. An overview of the Automatic Featured Image Posts settings screen.